Help! My Child Doesn't Want to Learn!

 If you need more support, each of my courses also includes a bonus course on toddler behavior.

-I'll say this again because it’s true: this might not seem easy.
+I'll say this again because it's true: This might not seem easy.
 In fact, it will probably feel very hard.
 But this will be worth it.